GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 true, ret:int64`, where `true` is a predicate the is always satisfied.

-Then, using the linear implication `-o` we can express the specification of `is_elem` as
+Then, using the linear implication `-o` we can express the type of `is_elem` as

 ```
 arg0:int64, arg1: list int64 -o arg0:true, arg1:true, ret:int64
 ```

-Notice that this is a memory-safety specification, not a correctness predicate.
+Notice that this is a memory-safety type, not a correctness predicate.
 We can reason about the correctness of the function once we extract it as a functional program in Coq.

-In the next sections, we shall define the predicates necessary to write this specification in Heapster.
+In the next sections, we shall define the predicates necessary to write this type in Heapster.

 ##### Defining permission predicates